adamalldis/adamalldis/README.md

-- 👋 Hi, my name is I’m @adamalldis ;
+- 👋 Hi, my name is Adam and I’m @adamalldis ;
 - 👀 I’m interested in Ontario, Canada about an hour away from Toronto ;
 - 💞️ I have been a graphic designer for 22 years but am looking for a career change to something more digital centric and code-focused ;
 - 🌱 I’m currently learning JavaScript and hope to start a career in front end web development ;